Form 1099-MISC communicates to the IRS and the recipient the amount of money your organization paid to the recipient during the year.

 Your church or nonprofit organization should send an IRS Form 1099-MISC to independent contractors...

-that you paid $600 or more in rents, services, prizes and awards and other income payments.
+that you paid amounts exceeding $600 in rents, services, prizes and awards and other income payments.
 (See below for comments from an IRS agent regarding this subject.)

 Note: when your church hires someone to perform services such as janitors, secretaries, nursery workers, etc., they are not usually considered independent contractors.